 I remember when a co-worker first told me that he practiced meditation, and I wondered: “What could he possibly be doing with all that silence?”

-However, meditation not just about relaxation.
-It is considered the single most effective way to improve mental focus and to strengthen executive function in the brain, including long term planning, motivation, organizational skills and self-control.
+It’s considered the single most effective way to improve mental focus and to strengthen executive function in the brain, including long term planning, motivation, organizational skills and self-control.

-The benefits of meditation include:
+Some of the benefits of meditation include:

 - Improved mood and behaviour (through increased serotonin production)

-- Increased creativity, intuition and emotional intelligence
+- Increases energy levels, self-confidence, creativity, intuition and emotional intelligence

-- Happiness and peace of mind
+- Increases happiness and peace of mind

 Physical Benefits include:

-- Reducing anxiety, depression and stress
+- Reducing anxiety, depression, blood pressure and stress

-- Improves the immune system
+- Boosts the immune system

-- Balances blood sugar levels
+- Balances blood sugar

-- Can help to balance weight
+- Can help balance weight

 - Supports deep sleep